mui/material-ui/docs/data/joy/customization/introduction/introduction.md

 You can also provide your own design tokens.
 Joy will convert them to CSS variables which are attached to the global stylesheet.
 It is very convenient because you can use any styling solution to read those CSS variables.

-If you want to see all of the tokens, check out the [customizing theme tokens](/joy-ui/customization/customizing-theme-tokens/) page.
+If you want to see all of the default tokens and more realistic examples, check out the [theme tokens](/joy-ui/customization/theme-tokens/) page.

 ### Components theming